What Does FCW System Failed Mean And How Do You Fix It?

 1. You could go to a local mechanic.
 However, they’ll likely subcontract the work to a specialist and charge you a marked-up rate.
 It’s cheaper to go straight to the (already expensive) source.

 In the end, an FCW system malfunction isn’t the end of the world.
-You can drive without it, no issue.
-But it’s best to get it repaired because it might indicate there’s a more significant internal fault.
+You can drive without it, no problem.
+But it’s best to get it fixed because it might indicate there’s a more serious internal fault.

-If your car is still covered by its warranty, fantastic!
+If your car is still covered by its warranty, excellent!
 This should all be covered for free.

 You Might Love These